cedarsolutions/santa-exchange/acceptance/README.txt

 install the Ruby language plugin for Eclipse.
 See install.txt in the notes folder for information about how to install these tools.

-All of the acceptance tests are invoked via the standard build.xml Ant script.
+All of the acceptance tests are invoked via the standard build script.
 This script does a fresh build of the entire source tree (separate from the directories that are used by Eclipse), then boots the App Engine development mode server and executes the Cucumber tests.

 If you are developing tests, you don't always need to go through the complete build/start/execute/stop process.
-You can also run the steps by hand: build the code with build.application, start the server with boot.devmode, and then use run.cucumber to execute the tests.
+You can also run the steps by hand: build the code, start the server, and then use execute the tests.
+The simplest way to do this is probably using the build.xml Ant script.

 WHAT IS COVERED, AND OTHER NOTES